osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 ## 1. Overview

-Privileged Access Management defines how administrative access to the Microsoft 365 environment of Tonie-Osegbo Technologies Limited is controlled, protected, monitored, and reviewed.
+Privileged Access Management (PAM) defines how administrative access to the Microsoft 365 environment of Tonie-Osegbo Technologies Limited is controlled, protected, monitored, and reviewed.

 Privileged accounts can make significant changes to the organization's: